Some

 excess leaf drop.
 Well-established bamboo is

-specimens can suffer from too much as well as
+can suffer from too much as well as too little

 All it basically needs is a bit of shade,